 These are several programs designed to help.
 Please see the “Rent, Mortgage and Utility Help” tab on the left side of this page.

 NEW!
-Child Tax Credit – Why You Need to File Taxes in 2020 or Use the Non-Filer Sign-up Tool
+Child Tax Credit – Why You Need to File Taxes in 2020 or Use One of the Non-Filer Sign-up Tools

 You may get direct payments from the federal government even if you are not required to file taxes or don’t have any income.

 Do you have a child living with you under the age of 18?

 If YES, you may get money in the form of a tax credit:

 - If your adjusted gross income is below $75,000 for individuals and $150,000 for married couples filing jointly.

 - Up to $3,000 per child for kids between the ages of 6 and 17 (up to the child’s 18th birthday).

 - Up to $3,600 per child for kids under the age of 6.

 - To see if you qualify and how much you will get, use the IRS Child Tax Credit Eligibility Assistant, by clicking here.